lbuk/portfolio-website/_portfolio/MappingBuildingVolumesin2D.markdown

 ---
 layout: post
-title: Mapping Volumetric Data in 2D
+title: Mapping Volumetric Stratification in 2D
 description: Visualising the horizontal stratification of buildings
-img: /img/volumetric_empty_housing.png
+img: /img/volumetric_stratification_building.png
 ---

 Housing is volumetric.
 Data on the horizontal stratification of buildings, for instance, is three-dimensional.
 Traditional ways of mapping volumetric 3D data on urban space can be difficult to read, particualarly for non-practitioners and communities.
 How do you visualise the three-dimensional horizontal stratification of buildings in 2D in a way that's more inituitive?